-The Irish mortgage market has undergone a structural shift with two significant competitors, Ulster Bank and KBC, recently exiting the Irish financial services market.
+The Irish mortgage market has undergone a structural shift with two significant competitors, Ulster Bank and KBC, having now exited the Irish financial services market.
 In mortgage terms these two institutions represented approximately 25 per cent. of the market flow in mortgages.
-There are three bank lenders (AIB Group, Bank of Ireland and Permanent TSB Group Holdings PLC) and a number of small non-bank lenders (including the Irish League of Credit Unions), with two new small entrants to the market (Nua Money and MoCo) seeking to become operational in H2 2024.
-The mortgage market is quite concentrated, and AIB holds a 33 per cent. market share as of the end of December 2023.
+There are three bank lenders (AIB Group, Bank of Ireland and Permanent TSB Group Holdings PLC) and a number of small non-bank lenders (including the Irish League of Credit Unions).
+The mortgage market is quite concentrated, and AIB holds a 36 per cent. market share as of the end of December 2024.
 The demographics of Ireland mean that significant population numbers are in the age cohort 25 years to 39 years, which is typically associated with household formation, and therefore there is pent up demand for housing which points to a strong mortgage market.
 The main challenge is the availability of housing supply to meet demand.